vertica/vertica-python/README.md

     # [[b'foo', b'100', b'2001-12-01 02:50:00']]
 ```

 As a result, this can improve query performance when you call `fetchall()` but ignore/skip result data.
-This can also be used when defining customized data converters.

 #### Customize data conversion to Python objects
 The `Cursor.register_sqldata_converter(oid, converter_func)` method allows to customize how SQL data values are converted to Python objects when query results are returned.